SimplePixelFont/spf.rs/res/articles/GettingStartedInRust.md

 ```

 This is a lot to take in, luckily in Rust we don't need to write a [`core::Layout`] struct
-directly, instead we turn to the [`crate::ergonomics`] module which provides the
+directly.
+Instead we turn to the [`crate::ergonomics`] module which provides the
 [`ergonomics::LayoutBuilder`] struct.
 Keep in mind that the [`crate::ergonomics`] module is only
 availible in Rust.
 Lets use the [`ergonomics::LayoutBuilder`] to create the same
 [`core::Layout`] struct we have above: